 - The shootings occured in a public place.
 (Except in the case of a party in Crandon, Wisconsin, and another in Seattle, where crowds of strangers had gathered.)
 Crimes primarily related to gang activity or armed robbery are not included.

 - If the shooter died or was hurt from injuries sustained during the incident, he is included in the total victim count.
 (But we have excluded many cases in which there were three fatalities and the shooter also died, per the above FBI criterion.)

-- We included six so-called "spree killings"—high-profile cases that fit closely with our above criteria for mass murder, but in which the killings occurred in more than one location over a short period of time, that fit the above criteria.
+- We included a handful of so-called "spree killings"—high-profile cases that fit closely with our above criteria for mass murder, but in which the killings occurred in more than one location over a short period of time, that fit the above criteria.

 For more on how we determined the criteria, see our mass shootings explainer.
 Plus: more on the crucial mental illness factor, and on the recent barrage of state laws rolling back gun restrictions across the US.
 And: Explore the full data set behind our investigation.

 Here are two charts detailing the killers' weapons: